 |Killerton Park||3 miles (5 km)||The Killerton Estate is 6,400 acres of parkland and countryside containing over 60 miles of footpaths and cycle tracks.
 It is located near Broadclyst in the Exeter region of Devon.|

 The estate also contains a beautiful landscaped garden with rhododendrons, magnolias and rare trees surrounded by rolling Devon countryside.
 The walk also passes Killerton House - an 18th-century house with a marvellous collection of 18th- to 20th-century costumes.

-The route below is devised for walkers but there is also a cycle track at Killerton.
+The route below is devised for walkers but there is also cycle track at Killerton.
 It is great for families and follows a safe circular route around the beautiful parkland at Killerton, starting and finishing at Killerton's stable-block.
 Please click here to download the gpx file for the Kilerton Park cycle route (it follows a similar path to the walk).

-|Knightshayes Park||3 miles (5 km)||Explore the beautiful country estate of this Gothic Revival Mansion in Tiverton, Devon.
+|Knightshayes||3 miles (5 km)||Explore the beautiful country estate of this Gothic Revival Mansion in Tiverton, Devon.
 The walk takes you through the delightful formal gardens with over 10,000 different species of plant.
 View Full Details>>|

 |Land's End Trail||303 miles (488 km)||This terrific trail runs for over 300 miles from Avebury in Wiltshire, through Devon and Somerset to Land's End in Cornwall. |

 The walk has been spit into a number of manageable stages as follows

 9 Dunmere Bridge